s-lasch/s-lasch.github.io/_posts/kNN/2023-05-26-Classification-Using-kNN-with-Cross-Validation.md

 3           0      8       6      38
 ```

 Doing some simple calculations, it seems that the optimal value of $k$ is 7.
+Do note that we want to choose odd values for $k$ so that we avoid ties.

 ### **The Resulting Matrix**